TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Documentation (including videos)

+* Update docs for ctrl msgs and `msg._uib` return data to say that anything set via the socket.io auth can only update when the client reconnects.
+* document clientTimeDifference
 * New doc for using `ui.js` outside of uibuilder.
 * `README.md`: Add more links to the Features section so that each feature points to appropriate documentation.
 Add a landing-page link to "includes many helper features" to signpost to relavent detailed documentation.
 * Node-specific docs.